 If you’re using (or considering) Office 365, then the pain of continuing with InfoPath is greater.
 Support for InfoPath in SharePoint Online is fraying around the edges.
 Browser-enabled forms do not support custom code and do not work on mobile devices when the SharePoint Online mobile view is enabled.
 What’s worse, Microsoft has never committed (beyond “until further notice”) to continuing support for browser-enabled forms in SharePoint Online.

 Like PowerApps, Formotus forms run in native mobile apps and connect to a variety of cloud services such as Salesforce and Google Sheets.
 But the Formotus form library excels in the areas where PowerApps shows its limitations:

 - External Users.
 When comparing PowerApps to Infopath, the Formotus platform lets you add anyone you want to your account for unlimited form usage — no Microsoft account required.
 Formotus also supports public-facing forms for anonymous users.

 - Offline Autonomy.
 Formotus mobile users can remain productive for hours, days or weeks without an internet connection.
 Formotus was engineered from the ground up as an “offline first” solution on iOS, Windows, and Android.

 - Structured XML.
 Like InfoPath, Formotus forms generate structured XML documents.
 If you import an InfoPath form, Formotus submits XML that SharePoint recognizes as InfoPath.
 If you use the Formotus online form creator instead, the resulting XML is similar but not identical to InfoPath.
 Both kinds of form run side-by-side for a seamless migration path.

 - Printing and Archiving.
 Formotus offers even better options than InfoPath for printing and archiving forms.
-In addition to an XML file, Formotus generates a PDF file that submits by email or to a SharePoint library or Google Docs.
+In addition to an XML file, Formotus generates a PDF file that submits by email or to a SharePoint form library or Google Docs.
 The PDF file contents can be customized by the form designer.